You might think you’re invisible

 I see how hard you work and how alone you often feel.
 I see how much pressure you put on yourself and how you rarely, if ever, live up to your own expectations.
 I see you being desperate for things to change and, at the same time, feeling terrified, exhausted and powerless to change them.

-There are a million memes on social media about how you should just #stopprocrastinating, do some #self-care and #loveyourself, as if there’s just a fucking switch you can flip and then everything will be fine.
+There are a million memes on social media about how you should just #stopprocrastinating, do some #self-care and #loveyourself, as if there’s an invisible switch you can flip and then everything will be fine.

 But I think we both know there’s not enough bubble bath in the world to make up for the fact that some days - maybe even most days - you feel like you’re drowning when everyone else is swimming.